 To that end, I will end the article with a quote.
-The dedication to the thesis he wrote in order to graduate from University of Edinburgh Medical School reads “Do not consider whether what I say is a young man speaking, but whether my discussion with you is that of a man of understanding.”
+In the dedication to his medical thesis, James Barry wrote: “Do not consider whether what I say is a young man speaking, but whether my discussion with you is that of a man of understanding.”

 I’m not sure it needs to be any more complicated than that and I say we give it to him.